-Each of these Fundamental Priorities is market- and mission-specific.
-And each of the dials in our graphic representation points to variations that are unique to you and your market- and mission-specific priorities.
-Adjusting these “dials” represents your organizationally personal assessment of Risk Capability 2.0, including your unique implementation blueprint and your assessment of accompanying business risks.
+Each of these fundamental priorities is market- and mission-specific.
+Each of the dials in our graphic representation points to variations that are unique to you and your market- and mission-specific priorities.
+Adjusting these dials represents your organizationally personal assessment of Risk Capability 2.0, including your unique implementation blueprint and your assessment of accompanying business risks.

-Achieving risk capability is, at its core, about business model change and the courage to lead change across and within all aspects of your healthcare organization.
-Importantly, your assessment of Transformational Agility articulates how culture and governance enable your ability to nimbly execute in today’s unprecedented environment and to recognize and moderate new emerging business risks that will threaten success in your inevitable business model change.
+At its core, achieving risk capability is about business model change and the courage to lead change across and within all aspects of your healthcare organization.
+Importantly, your assessment of transformational agility articulates how culture and governance enable your ability to nimbly execute in today’s unprecedented environment and to recognize and moderate new emerging business risks that will threaten success in your inevitable business model change.